questionmark/qm-oap-docs/docs/_sources/overview.txt

 ..  note::  We strongly suggest you upgrade your API clients to support
             TLS1.2 and the associated ECDHE ciphersuites.
-Support for TLS1.0 is expected to end 2018-06-30.
+Support for TLS1.0 ended 2018-06-30.
 For example, see this `blog post from the PCI Security Standards Council
             <https://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls>`_.

             The following are known minimum versions required to support